shuzechen/Minigrid/README.md

    - The format should be like `env = gym.make(env_id, map_size=args.map_size, reward_type=args.reward_type))`
 4. It works as expected with manual_control.

+# jaxrl2 Problem
+Minigrid is originally written under the standard og gym 0.26(gymnasium 0.24), which is greatly different from the current version of gym 0.24.
+As a result, many codes in original MiniGrid are changed.

+- return of step()
+    tuple[obs:Dict, SupportsFloat, bool, dict[str, Any]]
+    obs must be Dict, otherwise assertion error
+- return of reset()
+    np.ndarray

 The Minigrid library contains a collection of discrete grid-world environments to conduct research on Reinforcement Learning.
 The environments follow the [Gymnasium]() standard API and they are designed to be lightweight, fast, and easily customizable.